MikeHopley/Mikes-FTL-mods/index.md

 * [Fleet pursuit indicator](https://subsetgames.com/forum/viewtopic.php?t=26289)
 * [Cheatengine](https://www.reddit.com/r/ftlgame/comments/621w0b/training_speedhack_instructions_external_software/)
+* [Cheatengine table for FTL crew skills] **link needed**

 Cheatengine is not actually a mod, it’s an external program.
 I use the speedhack as a “fast forward” button.
+When training skills is tedious, I use the skill table for insta-training instead.

 ## Graphics and music